python-trio/trio/docs/source/design.rst

 * Any async function can create a nursery and spawn new tasks... but creating a nursery *allows task spawning without allowing causality breaking*, because the children have to exit before the function is allowed to return.
-So we get concurrency + causality together – we can have our cake and eat it too!
+So we can preserve causality without having to give up concurrency!

 * The only way to violate causality (which is an important feature, just one that needs to be handled carefully) is to explicitly create a nursery object in one task and then pass it into another task.
-So this provides a very clear and precise signal about where the funny stuff is going on.
+And this provides a very clear and precise signal about where the funny stuff is happening – just watch for the nursery object getting passed around.

 Introspection, debugging, testing